bjmorgan/VASP-Utilities/README.md

 Requires `POTCARDIR` set as an environment variable.
 Syntax is `mkpotcar <P1> <P2> ...`, where `P1` and `P2` (etc.) are names of pseudo potential directories in `POTCARDIR`.
 If any of the requested directories are not found in `POTCARDIR` then [get_potcar_list.py](#get_potcar_list) is called with the `-l` flag, to give a listing of the available pseudopotentials.
-If `get_potcar_list.py` is in your path, then you can enable tab completion for valid pseudopotential directories by adding the following to you `.bashrc`:
+If `get_potcar_list.py` is in your path, then you can enable tab completion for valid pseudopotential directories by adding the following to your `.bashrc`:
 ```bash
 _mkpotcar()
 {